vabour/kalman_filter/README.md

 # Kalman Filter

-~
-We explain the theory of a Kalman Filter and how to implement a simple examplein Python.
+We explain the theory of Kalman Filters and implement one in Python.